jeremytammik/tbc/a/1703_dashboard_regen_panel.md

 - Revit core console, similar to the AutoCAD core console?
     - No, this is not something we’re planning to support at this time.
 - Why are slow FilteredElementCollectors of variable speed depending on whether the view's been opened or not?
     - [trying to condense a rambling answer] The fast filters don’t need all of an element’s information to work.
 The slow filters need everything, and that 'everything' is usually first read in when you open a view containing the element.
 It’s a one-time operation.
-So if the view is already open, the slow filters are faster because that work’s already been done.
+So, if the view is already open, the slow filters are faster because that work’s already been done.

 #### <a name="3"></a> Automatic BIM Dashboard Data Extraction